alvarezsound/Unity-Projects/README.md

 After completing the Unity course, I participated in a two-week sprint working on a small dev team.
 We were each tasked with remaking a classic arcade game.
 As a fan, I chose Frogger and used the original Frogger as a guide.
 The game is complete with a title, main game, victory, and game over scenes (pictured below).
 I recreated and modified the original pixel art to fit a brighter theme.
 I added some simple animations, created custom sound effects, and added some copyright free music.

 Gameplay:
 The player starts at the bottom of the screen and must guide five frogs to each of the five homes at the top of the screen while avoiding obstacles on the road and staying on platforms over the water.
-Die three times and it's game over or bring all five frogs home and you win!
+Die three times and its game over or bring all five frog’s home and you win!
 The player can use either WASD or arrow keys to move the frog one block at a time.

 Score:
 Every forward step scores 10 points, and every frog arriving safely home scores 50 points.
 10 points are also awarded per each unused ½ second of time.
 When all five frogs reach home to end the level the player earns 1,000 points

-Code highlights:
-Below are just a few code snippets within the numerous scripts that were created for the game.
+Code highlights - below are just a few code snippets within the numerous scripts that were created for the game:

 I created a script to control the movement of the obstacles and platforms.
 Once attaching the script to the game object, the speed and direction can easily be modified.
 MoveCycle.cs